MithraArch/arch-installation/INSTALL-README.md

 `timedatectl set-ntp true`

 ##  Setting Locale! *important*!!!
->Before issuing any locale commands install sudo by :- `sudo pacman -S sudo` just to make sure its installed. *Now editing the /etc/locale.gen file with nano, and un-commenting out your locale*.
+>Before issuing any locale commands install sudo by :- `pacman -S sudo` just to make sure its installed. *Now editing the /etc/locale.gen file with nano, and un-commenting out your locale*.

 THEN